 Her Faux Fiance Excerpt

 As a combat photographer, Analise Thordarson has seen things through her lens that no one should.
-But it’s the personal losses that brought her home to Canada and her widowed grandfather, whose stables are facing foreclosure.
+But it’s the personal losses that have brought her home to Canada and her widowed grandfather, whose stables are facing foreclosure.

-Hotshot corporate lawyer Erik Sigurdson breezes into town with two things on his agenda: to avenge his sister’s death and survive a two-week family reunion.
+Hotshot corporate lawyer Erik Sigurdson breezes into town with two things on his agenda: to avenge his sister’s death and survive a family reunion.
 Reuniting with his ex, Analise, is not part of the plan, but she just might be his salvation.

 If she’ll pretend to be his fiancée, he’ll lend her the money to pay off her grandfather’s debts.
 But when their fake engagement is complicated by a very real pregnancy, Analise and Erik must sort out just who is using whom and if this faux relationship could lead to a real future.